Skip to main content

 • Architectural Projects: This includes a wide range of applications, both in commercial and residential settings.

-• Commercial Buildings: Galvalume roofing is found in places like schools, hotels, factories, retail stores, and more.
+• Commercial Buildings: Galvalume roofing is found on homes, schools, hotels, factories, retail stores, and more.

 • Residential Projects: It's used for single-family homes, and multi-family housing like apartments, and condos.